Haley Barbour: Post-gubernatorial career

 After leaving office as governor, Barbour joined Butler Snow, a Jackson, Mississippi law firm (together with his former Chief of Staff Paul Hurst); re-joined lobbying firm BGR Group; and became a client of speakers' bureau Leading Authorities.
 At a Christian Science Monitor breakfast in June 2012, Barbour suggested that the Republican Party should take a more moderate approach to certain elements of its platform.
 He suggested barring corporations and unions from making direct campaign contributions, expressed satisfaction with Mitt Romney's moderate brand of Republicanism, and suggested that the party should soften its stance on illegal immigration and reach out to Latino voters: "We need a secure border for lots of reasons, and then we need to recognize that we're not going to deport 12 million people and we shouldn't."

 During a private Crossroads fundraiser in Tampa in 2012, Barbour said, of the planned keynote address by New Jersey Governor Chris Christie at the 2012 Republican National Convention, "I would love for Christie to put a hot poker to Obama's butt..."
 He was criticized by some online commentators for the alleged racism of these remarks.
 He later apologized for his statement.

 Barbour was stopped with a loaded handgun in a briefcase by TSA security at the Medgar Evers airport in Jackson on January 2, 2018 as he was boarding a flight for Washington, D.C.; he was briefly detained by airport police and said he would pay the associated fine.
 The governor said he forgot he had the gun there after an employee had removed it from his car days before.

 Public image

 Barbour maintained a positive approval rating in his state during periods when he was governor.
 A July 2010 Rasmussen Reports poll found that Barbour had a 70% approval rating in Mississippi.

 Awards and honors

 In 2009, Barbour was awarded the Honorary Patronage of the University Philosophical Society, Trinity College, Dublin.
 The Mississippi Emergency Management Agency headquarters building in Pearl, MS was named in his honor on January 5, 2012.

-On October 18, 2012, The Center for Manufacturing Excellence (CME) at the University of Mississippi in Oxford, Mississippi was named in his honor.
+On October 18, 2012, The Center for Manufacturing Excellence at the University of Mississippi in Oxford, Mississippi was named in his honor.